GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 | Install oxAuth RP | Optional.
 OpenID Connect test client: recommended for test enviornments, for more details see [here](../admin-guide/openid-connect/#oxauth-rp) |

-!!!
-Note
-    OpenLDAP and Asimba are now deprecated options.
-If they are needed, run `./setup.py -allow_deprecated_applications`.
-If you plan to cluster your Gluu Servers, we do not recommend using OpenLDAP.

-!!!
-Warning
-	Changing the hostname after installation is not supported.

 When complete, `setup.py` will show the selections and prompt for confirmation.
 If everything looks OK, select Y to finish installation.